planetis-m/goodluck/docs/intro.rst

 The normal way to send data between systems is to store the data in components.
-The total iteration cost for all systems becomes an performance issue if the number of systems grows or the number of entities is large.

 Summary
 =======

-That is all, I hope you enjoyed the reading it as much as I enjoyed writing it.

 - ECS can be applied to many problem domains, but is useful when processing multitudes of data.
 - ECS requires hammering a lot of details however is extensible.
 - Nim provides plenty of flexibility to write code using most common programming paradigms, but is especially well-suited for the ECS pattern.
 - Destructors make it trivial to implement data-structures with custom allocators and the semantics you need.

+That is all, I hope you enjoyed the reading it as much as I enjoyed writing it.